About the digital news subscription tax credit

 For more information on applying for QCJO designation, go to Supporting Canadian Journalism.

-How individuals can claim the digital news subscription tax credit
+How individuals can claim the digital news subscription tax credit for the 2020 to 2024 tax years

-The maximum credit will be calculated by:
+The maximum credit was calculated by:

 Subscribers should keep all their receipts in case the CRA asks to see them at a later date.